 7) Our Friends Help Us Live Longer

 In conclusion, friendship is intentional.
-Friendship is the serendipitious interactions with those selected few that exudes a spark of friendship chemistry.
+Friendship is the serendipitious interactions with those selected few that exude a spark of friendship chemistry.
 Friendship allows us to reach our higher self of actualization.
 And most importantly, friendship IS INDEED HAPPINESS!

 Join the conversation and share one of your favorite memories you experienced with one of your True Friends!